Dev-Clair/Payment-API/README.md

 ## Technologies Used

 - PHP (>= 8.0)
-- PostMan as http client for making request to endpoints.
+- JWT for user authentication/authorization.
-- Guzzle as http client for testing.
+- Docker for managing and running services.
-- MySQL database for data storage.
+- Doctrine ORM for database administration.
 - Composer for dependency management.
-- MRC (Model-Request-Controller) design architecture.
+- MRC (Model-HttpRequest-Controller) design architecture.

 ## Contributing